These days more and more people try to find products that are made with sustainable materials.

 This ceramic coffee maker is actually a pour-over brewing device.

-You put it on your mug, place a filter (Melitta size 2) in the ceramic dripper, and pour in some coffee grounds.
+You sit it onto your mug, then place a filter (Melitta size 2) in the ceramic dripper, and add coffee grounds.

 Then you heat some water and pour it over your ground beans with a kettle.